-My exhibition practice encompasses photography, video, performance, prints and installations.
-Depending on your needs, I can advise on theoretical research, key terms and contexts, digital and analogue photographic materials and techniques, project planning, exhibition-quality printing and and exhibition design and installation.
+My exhibition practice encompasses photography, video, performance, prints and installation.
+Depending on your needs, I can advise on theoretical research, key terms and contexts, digital and analogue photographic materials and techniques, project planning, exhibition-quality printing and exhibition design and installation.

 BOOKINGS & FEES

 One to six meetings: $70 per hour $210.00 per block of three